“Nagoya Meshi” is the very unique and popular local cuisine in Nagoya, Aichi prefecture.

 The culture of “morning set” had been very popular especially in the Chubu ( Central ) area, ( Aichi, Gifu, Mie ), then Kissa-ten in other regions started the same service but they mostly charge additional fees for the “morning set”.

 “Komeda coffee” (コメダ珈琲)is the most famous Nagoya style Kissa-ten (coffee shop) outside of Cyubu areas, which has contributed to spreading out ‘morning set” service throughout Japan.

-“Ten-musu”(天むす) is a rice ball stuffed with a tempura shrimp, and mostly you can find the “Nagoya” area.
+“Ten-musu”(天むす) is a small rice ball with a tempura shrimp filling, and you can often see it only in the “Nagoya” area.

 “Tempura”...
 Japanese traditional and popular cuisine.Lightly battered, deep-fried seafood and vegetables.
 Common ingredients are shrimp, squid, eggplants, Japanese sweet potatoes, kabocha squash, mushrooms, and shishito peppers.